JacobSanford/docker-mariadb-snapshot/docs/rsnapshot.md

 This is less efficient in terms of storage and snapshot time, but it guarantees that each snapshot level contains a full snapshot of the live data exactly at the time of execution.

-Therefore, running docker-mariadb-snapshot with a `daily` argument will execute as follows
+Therefore, running docker-mariadb-snapshot with a `daily` argument will execute as follows:

-rsnapshot will:
+* Create a new snapshot from the live filesystem.

-Rotate the daily.* set (daily.6 → daily.7, ..., daily.0 → daily.1)
+* Rotate the daily.* set (daily.6 → daily.7, ..., daily.0 → daily.1)

-Create a new daily.0 daily snapshot from the live filesystem.
+* Set the new snapshot as daily.0.

 It will completely ignore the other levels and never 'promote' snapshots from hourly to daily, daily to weekly, or weekly to monthly.